Floyd maps to the boundaries of relatively hyperbolic groups: Floyd map

 \subsection{Comparing the Floyd metric with the dividing metric}

-A divider $\b u$ on a connected $G$-set $M$ is said to be \it prespective \rm if for each pair $\beta{\subset}G$ it contains all but finitely many elements of the orbit $G\{\beta\}$.
-Suppose that $M$ is the vertex set $\Gamma^0$ of a connected graph $\Gamma$ where $G$ acts properly on edges and cofinitely.
+\hfil\penalty-10000 -5pt \deff{ \ref{cmpMetrics}.
+A divider $\b u$ on a connected $G$-set $M$ is said to be \it perspective \rm (compare with \ref{properOnPairs}) if for each pair $\beta{\subset}M$ it contains all but finitely many elements of the orbit $G\{\beta\}$.} Suppose that $M$ is the vertex set $\Gamma^0$ of a connected graph $\Gamma$ where $G$ acts properly on edges and cofinitely.
 A divider $\b u$ is perspective if and only if it contains all but finitely many $\Gamma$-edges.

 We fix $\Gamma$ and a perspective divider $\b u$.
 Let a finite set $F$ satisfy \ref{idemp3} and denote by $\d_{\b u,F}$ the dividing metric.

 Denote by $\s d$ the canonical graph metric on $M$ (the ``$\s d$-length'' of each edge is 1).
 For a vertex $v{\in}M$ and $\lambda{\in}(0,1)$ denote by $\d_{v,\lambda}$ the path metric on $M$ for which the ``length'' of an edge $e$ is $\lambda^{\s d(v,e)}$.